WireGuard/wireguard-rs/README.md

 and that this project will benefit from additional platform support / speed improvements from upstream crates (in progress).
 2. Improve parsing and readability in the handshake code (in progress).
-The work progresses in the crate [here](https://github.com/rot256/wg-handshake), and will eventually get integrated back into this project (in place of `src/noise.rs`).
+The work progresses in the crate [here](https://github.com/rot256/wg-handshake), and will eventually get integrated back into this project (in place of `src/noise`).
 3. (Ideally) migrate to `tokio` and reduce the amount of `unsafe` code.

-The current goal is to get a nice working Linux implementation (with the platform-specific code separated).
+The current goal is to get a solid working Linux implementation (with the platform-specific code separated).

 # Usage